Oscar Primer — Why No Women Were Nominated for Best Director

 But for all the praise, Gerwig simply isn’t in the same place this year that she was with Lady Bird, which had all the prerequisite bona fides heading into Oscar race.
 Her first film had Golden Globe wins in Best Picture (Comedy) and Best Actress (Comedy) and nominations for Best Screenplay and Supporting Actress, a Directors Guild nomination, and Screen Actors Guild nominations for ensemble cast, Best Actress, and Supporting Actress.

 It was reasonable to expect that Lady Bird would get into the Best Picture/Best Director race, and it did.
 But Little Women?
-It has ticked none of those boxes.
+It ticked none of the boxes Lady Bird did.
 No Globe nominations for Picture or Director, no SAG nominations at all, and no DGA nomination.
 Why?
 It could well be because this has been an exceptional year for films in the Best Picture race, and though many people sincerely love Little Women and it’s making good money, for many others it’s not in the top five, maybe not even in the top ten.
 But don’t count on the mainstream press to tell you that.

 A bit of history for women — here are the only five women ever nominated for Best Director at the Oscars: